 Today, nearly 70% of U.S. households own a pet, and over 40% of pet owners are over the age of 50, according to the American Pet Products Association.
-It’s not just a trend; it reflects how many people, like you, are finding comfort, companionship, and renewed purpose by bringing a dog into their home later in life.
+It’s easy to understand why.
+Dogs offer comfort, companionship, structure, and a sense of connection that many people begin looking for once children are grown and daily routines begin to shift.

 The Breeds Most Recommended for Retirees and Empty Nesters